What Is Pediatric Neuropsychology?

 A neuropsychological evaluation usually includes an interview with parents, observations of the child, rating forms completed by teachers and parents, and testing.
 Testing involves pencil-and-paper activities, oral questions, hands-on puzzles, and computer-based measures.
 Parents are usually not in the room during testing, although they may be present with very young children.
 After testing is complete, you will have the opportunity to meet with me to discuss the results of the evaluation.
 You will receive a comprehensive written report with results and individualized recommendations.
 I am also available to participate in meetings and follow-up appointments if necessary.

-Pediatric Evaluations are conducted by Chrystal Gray, Ph.D.
-Dr. Gray is a licensed clinical psychologist who specializes in developmental and neuropsychological assessment.
-Dr. Gray obtained her doctoral degree in School Psychology with a specialization in Neuropsychology at Indiana University.
-She completed her pre-doctoral internship at Johns Hopkins All Children's Hospital and a post-doctoral fellowship in neuropsychology at Brooklyn Learning Center in New York.
-Since completing her training, she has provided evaluations to children with acquired brain disorders; neurodevelopmental disorders, including Autism Spectrum Disorder, learning disorders (e.g., dyslexia), ADHD; and anxiety, and mood disorders.
+Pediatric Evaluations are conducted by Joseph Haughey, PsyD.
+Dr. Haughey is a licensed clinical psychologist who specializes in developmental and neuropsychological assessment.
+Dr. Haughey obtained his doctorate degree in Clinical Psychology with a specialization in Neuropsychology at Immaculata University.
+He completed his pre-doctoral internship at Rowan University, where he provided various services to the students. and his postdoctoral fellowship at NRS-Lifespan, a private practice in Tinton Falls, NJ, one of only thirteen sites in the nation accredited by the AABN (The Academy of the Board of Professional Neuropsychology).
+During his training and independent practice, Dr. Haughey has provided evaluations to children with acquired brain disorders; neurodevelopmental disorders, including Autism Spectrum Disorder, learning disorders (e.g., dyslexia), ADHD; and anxiety, and mood disorders.